🌿Saberes del Monte

 Navegación

-InicioPublicacionesAcerca de
+InicioPublicacionesContenidosAcerca de

-© 2026 Saberes del Monte — PatChaco & Ingeniería Sin Fronteras Argentina
+© 2026 Saberes del Monte — PATChaco & Ingeniería Sin Fronteras Argentina

 Inicio/Contenidos/An actor-centered, scalable land system typology for addressing biodiversity loss in the world’s tropical dry woodlands